Optimization landscapes of variational quantum algorithms: Discussions

 \section{Discussions}

-We have obtained that FTs can emerge on the optimization landscape of an objective function~(\ref{fun1}) with $M>1$ and their appearance is attributed to the loss of distinguishability among states and/or operators, in the highly overparameterized regime (i.e., the parameter number is sufficiently large).
-Our results provide a deeper understanding that the absence of FTs requires not only sufficiency of classical tunable parameters, but also quantum resources (e.g., distinguishability).
-This explains why the trap-free property is obtained for the $M=1$ case and also why increasing the tunable parameter number alone does not completely mitigate the phenomenon of FTs.
+We have obtained that FTs can emerge on optimization landscapes of the multi-term objective~(\ref{linear}), and their appearance is attributed to the loss of distinguishability among states and/or operators, in the highly overparameterized regime (i.e., the parameter number is sufficiently large).
+It immediately follows that sufficient parameterization alone is insufficient to guarantee trap-free landscapes beyond the single-term regime, and explains why the trap-free property is obtained for the $M=1$ case and also why increasing the tunable parameter number alone does not completely mitigate the phenomenon of FTs.

+Our results also reveal a fundamental mechanism that the emergence of FTs is rooted in the incompatibility of the spectral ordering among different objective terms.
+This bears a close resemblance to frustration in condensed matter systems~\cite{Mosseri2008,Leon2010}, e.g., a triangular antiferromagnet, where each pair of spins energetically favors antiparallel alignment, yet the triangular geometry prevents all pairwise preferences from being simultaneously satisfied.
+As a result, the system is forced into a frustrated configuration.
+Similarly, different objective terms in the optimization problem favor mutually incompatible optimization directions such that the optimization landscape is forced to generate FTs.

-Our results also have other practical implications for quantum-classical optimization, in addition to designing algorithmic optimizers.
+Our results have other practical implications for quantum-classical optimization, in addition to designing algorithmic optimizers.
 As quantum indistinguishability plays a prominent role in the optimization landscape, an alternative way to mitigating FTs is to follow the problem-design principles.
 Taking quantum machine learning as an example, one can choose proper encoding maps, ancillary systems, and measurement designs to enhance distinguishability and hence to reshape the optimization landscape at the fundamental level.
 Compared to previous algorithmic strategies such as incorporating random perturbations or momentum into gradients~\cite{Bottou2018,Guo2024}, it has an advantage of not increasing optimization complexity while those algorithms generally require more executions of quantum ansatz and measurement, helpful for near-term quantum devices which suffer from limited coherence time and high operational costs.